intelsdi-x/snap/docs/REST_API.md

 }
 ```
 ## Tribe API
-snap tribe APIs provide the functionality for managing tribe agreements and for tribe members to join or leave tribe contracts.
+Snap tribe APIs provide the functionality for managing tribe agreements and for tribe members to join or leave tribe contracts.

 ### Tribe API Response Parameters
 | Parameter                             | Description                      |